belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` So, you have to let this traffic goes thru.
 Which means that any potential hacks will go thru this port - utterly ignoring all the closed port you have blocked.
 Basically going right around you FW.

 `DPL` OK, I see your point.
 But my app has to be reachable to be used.
-The port can t be closed.
+The port can't be closed.

 `RPE` Exactly.
 So the real trick is to *analyze* and *monitor* the content of the traffic.
 For instance, if you have a port open to send email, it should only be used for SMTP.
 Valid SMTP, and nothing else.